atsepkov/awesome-zen/widgets/README.md

 Widgets
 -------
-This directory contains a list od widget that you can use in your theme.
+This directory contains a list of widget that you can use in your theme.

 ## Existing Widgets